Ohio Approves Addition of HiSET® and TASC® to GED® for High School Equivalency

 All three tests are based on the National Common Core standards for college and career readiness, and employers will accept completion of any of the three exams in lieu of a traditional high school diploma.

-The state is offering vouchers for all three exams, lowering the cost of each complete test to $40 with voucher for first time test takers.
+The state is offering vouchers for all three exams, lowering the cost of each complete test by $80 with voucher for first time test takers.

 Each exam is divided into multiple sections (Math, Science, Social Studies, Language Arts), which students can take at different times.